Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 If the product feels sophisticated only when everything is going well, it is not sophisticated yet.

-The stronger idea is selective signaling.
-A serious interface chooses fewer accents, fewer radii, fewer motion patterns, fewer component variants, and fewer copy voices.
+The stronger idea is selective signalling.
+A serious interface chooses fewer accents, fewer radii, fewer motion patterns, fewer component variants, fewer copy voices.
 That selectivity is what makes the remaining choices land harder.

-It also explains why “quiet luxury” gets copied so badly in product design.
-Teams strip away visual noise, but they do not replace it with enough information structure.
-The page becomes sparse, but not better.
+"Quiet luxury" gets copied so badly in product design because teams strip away visual noise without replacing it with enough information structure.
+The page becomes sparse, then worse.

 Fake luxury